Make a Life, Not a Living: Critical reception

 "Make a Life, Not a Living" received generally positive reviews.
 Caleigh DeCaprio of NY Country Swag called the song a "reminder to be happy with all that you do have and to not worry about what you don’t".
 Isabella Mitchell of Raised Rowdy referred to the track as a "catchy, upbeat and positive song that you can’t help but dance to".
 Complete Country described the song as a 'gift', saying it is a "great reminder to seek out moments that make us genuinely happy".
 Front Porch Music labelled the track a "down home song" and a "great message to live for life as opposed to living for work".
+Mallory Arbour of Countrytown favourably reviewed the song, stating it is a "song to get you through this Friday".

 Accolades

 Commercial performance

 "Make a Life, Not a Living" debuted as the most downloaded song on all-formats on Canadian radio for the week ending on March 5, 2021, ahead of Maroon 5's "Beautiful Mistakes" and Justin Bieber's "Hold On".
 It subsequently debuted at number 36 on the Billboard Canada Country chart, and made history as the most-added song in a single week at Canadian country radio ever.
 One week later, it debuted at number 95 on the Canadian Hot 100.
 It later peaked at number 49, making it his highest charting entry there.
 In July 2021, "Make a Life, Not a Living" became Kissel's fourth Number One on the Canada Country chart.
-The song has been certified Gold by Music Canada.
+The song has been certified Platinum by Music Canada.